VaibhavRaina/Knights_Tale_Game/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-However, this game's scripts and content are © 2024 Vaibhav Raina.
 Unauthorized use or distribution of the game is prohibited.

 ## Author